Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A doll or figure controlled by someone, often used in performances.
 **Sentence:** The puppet danced on the stage with its master’s help.
 **Conversation:**
-A – What is that on the stage?
+A – What is that on the stage
 B – It’s a puppet being controlled by strings.

 ### Word: Recognition